internetarchive/warcprox/api.rst

     Warcprox-Meta: {"accept": ["capture-metadata"]}

-The response will include a ``Warcpro-Meta`` response header with one field also called ``captured-metadata``.
+The response will include a ``Warcprox-Meta`` response header with one field also called ``captured-metadata``.
 Currently warcprox reports one piece of capture medata, ``timestamp``, which represents the time fetch began for the resource and matches the ``WARC-Date`` written to the warc record.
 For